jparrill/ztp-the-hard-way/docs/prerequirements/host-internal-resources.md

 firewall-cmd --reload
 ```

-To check that the regitry it's up and running, we need to write down the `pull_secret.json`:
+To check that the registry it's up and running, we need to write down the `pull_secret.json`:

 ```
 {